Beginner Thyroid Weight Loss Routine

 Not only does it rev up your thyroid, it’s also the intensity at which fat burning is greatest.

-Use exercise as a way to burn calories and improve your thyroid.
+The right way to use exercise is a way to burn calories and improve your thyroid.
 Not as a way to make up for an unhealthy lifestyle.

 Source: https://pubmed.ncbi.nlm.nih.gov/16380698/